Tortar/PowerPointAudio-Extractor/README.md

 You need also to download [ffmpeg software](https://ffmpeg.org/download.html) and add the absolute path of the <code>bin</code> folder to the windows environment variables ; you have to modify the python path variable adding the absolute path.

-The script is tested on windows so probably on any other operative system will give some error (open a issue in this case).
+Warning : the script is tested on windows so probably on any other operative system will give some error (open a issue in this case).